This post contains affiliate links. Read my disclosure policy here.

 - Lemon wedges to serve

 - Heat oil in a large pot over medium heat.
 Add the onion, carrot, celery, and a sprinkle of salt.
-Sauté until veggies have softened, about 5-7 minutes.
+Sauté until veggies are aromatic and are slightly softened, about 5-7 minutes.

 - Add in the garlic, tomato paste, thyme, basil, oregano, turmeric, and crushed red pepper.
 Saute for 30-60 seconds, until fragrant.